 - 2009 - Online account opening becomes available allowing members to join or open and fund new deposit accounts 24 hours a day from the comfort of their homes.
 7 17’s assets exceed $750 million.

 - 2010 - Smart Deposit technology allows envelope-free ATM deposits with on-screen and receipt verification images at several drive-up ATM locations.
 Drive-up ATM locations added in Liberty and Girard.

 - 2011 - 7 17 created the Simplify & Save program to help members save money, simplify their financial lives, and plan for a long, healthy financial future.
 Mobile Banking was introduced.

 - 2012 - 7 17 was the first financial institution in the area to offer personalized debit cards allowing members to use their own photos.
-7 17’s Mobile App and the Basic Checking account were introduced.
+7 17’s Mobile App was introduced.